-Before you simply start scraping lead paint, there’s a guide that you may very well want to consider reading.
-We’re in the business of ensuring that people don’t suffer from irrevocable damage from exposure to the material, and the truth is that if you aren’t very careful, you may very well end up having your health suffer where in fact you were simply trying to protect your family with various initiatives.
+Before you start scraping lead paint, there’s a guide that you may very well want to consider reading.
+We’re in the business of ensuring that people don’t suffer from irrevocable damage from exposure to the material.
+The truth is that if you aren’t very careful, you may very well end up having your health suffer.
+You were trying to protect your family with various initiatives.

-So, you just purchased one of the lead testing kits that we offer on this page, and you ended up figuring out that things in your home look bad.
-In fact, they look so bad that while you may have thought that your family was protected against all the potential toxins that could be an issue with old homes.
+So, you just purchased one of the lead testing kits that we offer on this page.
+You ended up figuring out that things in your home look bad.
+They look so bad.
+You may have thought that your family was protected against all the potential toxins in old homes.

-The same way that you don’t want to exposure your family to mold and you take various steps to make sure that you won’t be finding it in your home, you may also want to take steps against lead.
+You don’t want to expose your family to mold and take various steps to ensure that you won’t find it in your home.
+You may also want to take steps against the lead.

 Should you be concerned?

-Is paint inside homes the only source that you should be looking out for?
+Is paint inside homes the only source for which you should be looking?

-If you do want to bring home something from that trip abroad that you have been looking forward to for so long, we do encourage you to look into their local legislation to make sure they have a strong stance on avoiding exposure with their relevant laws.
+Suppose you want to bring home something from that trip abroad that you have been looking forward to for so long.
+We encourage you to look into their local legislation to ensure they have a strong stance on avoiding exposure with their relevant laws.

 Why was it added back in the day?

-As pointed out, there are situations where you may not necessarily want to remove the old lead paint because it is still in good condition, where an alternative can be to encapsulate it instead, however if it starts peeling or otherwise showing signs of aging, that is when you will want to take action to avoid lead dust in your home, sprinkling and contaminating both soil and other things that will cause unnecessary exposure.
-If you are doing any sort of work that affects the paint, whether it is repainting or removing it, you will need to test it.
+In that case, that is when you will want to take action to avoid lead dust in your home.
+It’s sprinkling and contaminating both soil and other things that will cause unnecessary exposure.
+If you are doing any work that affects the paint, you will need to test it.
+It’s no matter if it is repainting or removing it.

-Our recommendation is clear: We really urge you not to do this type of work yourself as improper handling of this material can be devastating to your health, and could in theory cause both kidney damage and death – the reasons why contractors that do work on this type of material are required to have the necessary training and certificates to properly handle all the waste, and ensure proper protection throughout the duration of the job.
-Well, as well as being able to properly clean afterwards, as you can’t simply use the normal vacuum to remove the dust that will inherently exist afterwards.
-However, we do recognize that there are people out there that are very good at all sorts of handyman work, and you could in theory save a lot of money by doing this type of work yourself.
-We cannot urge you enough to properly understand the possible consequences as you are otherwise exposing yourself and those you love to unnecessary danger.
+As well as properly clean afterward, as you can’t simply use the normal vacuum to remove the dust that will inherently exist afterward.
+We recognize that there are people out there who are very good at all sorts of handyman work.
+You could save a lot of money by doing this work yourself.
+We cannot urge you enough to understand the possible consequences properly.
+You are otherwise exposing yourself and those you love to unnecessary danger.

 Make sure that you educate yourself on the various lease clauses, whether you’re a tenant or a landlord.